A High-Throughput AES-GCM Implementation on GPUs for Secure, Policy-Based Access to Massive Astronomical Catalogs: GPU-Accelerated Cryptography Implementation and Performance

 \subsubsection{Experimental Protocol}

 To ensure statistical robustness and reproducibility, a rigorous measurement protocol was applied to all reported benchmarks:

 \begin{itemize} \item Execution Context: The CUDA context, including pinned memory allocation and stream creation, was initialized once per session and reused across all runs.
 This ensures that measurements reflect the steady-state performance of the pipeline, excluding the one-time overhead of driver initialization and context creation. \item Sampling Strategy: For every hardware and file size configuration, we performed 5 warm-up runs (discarded) to stabilize GPU clock states and JIT compilation effects, followed by 200 timed repetitions.
 Reported values represent the median of these executions, accompanied by standard deviations to quantify variability. \item Timing Mechanisms: GPU kernel execution times were measured using high-precision \texttt{cudaEventRecord} pairs on the device stream.
+To isolate raw computational throughput accurately, these markers were placed strictly around the cryptographic kernels, explicitly excluding host-device memory transfers and auxiliary operations.
 Host-side End-to-End latencies were recorded using monotonic system timers (e.g., \texttt{time.monotonic()} in Python) to capture the full wall-clock duration experienced by the user. \end{itemize}